eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

 ## Approach/Analysis

-(see [here](https://github.com/eriklarsen4/Baseball/blob/main/AnonEVandLA/DataProjectInstructions.pdf) for details on project goals/context).

 I was given a dataset with **7 columns**: `batter`, `pitcher`, `hittype`, `speed_A`, `vangle_A`, `speed_B`, `vangle_B`.
 I was told that in this dataset, `Exit Velocities` (`speed_A` or `speed_B`) and `Launch Angles` (`vangle_A` or `vangle_B`) were recorded by two measurement systems for each batted ball event.

-By the number of unique `batter`s and number of events, I figured that this was over the course of a season.
-Each batted ball event was also described as one of a group of `hittype`s (`ground_ball`, `line_drive`, `fly_ball`, `popup`, or `unknown`).
+By the number of unique `batter`s and number of events, I figured that this data was over the course of one season.
+Each batted ball event was also described as belonging to one of a group of `hittype`s (`ground_ball`, `line_drive`, `fly_ball`, `popup`, or `unknown`).

 My goal was to use either or both systems to predict/project `Exit Velocities` for each player for the following season based only on this dataset.
-A hint was that one system was speculated to be better than another, and a strong component of the evaluation of my output was how I handled events where the systems failed to record metrics (`NA`s).
+I was given one "hint": one system was speculated to be better than another, and a strong component of the evaluation of my output was how I handled events where the systems failed to record metrics (`NA`s).
 I was also given a time constraint.

 **General Approach**